What Is An Avoidant Attachment Style?

 People with a disorganized attachment style are usually trauma survivors.
 They basically switch back and forth between anxious and avoidant attachment.

-avoidant attachment style - man looking out from behind a mask
+looking out from behind a mask

 In this blog, I will focus on the avoidant attachment style.
 About 25% of the population has avoidant attachment style.
 Maybe you do.
 In Emotionally Focused Therapy, we call these “withdrawers” because when their partner pursues them with big emotions, calling them to draw close, they pull away and shut down in order to avoid the emotions that they fear might disconnect them from the relationship.